matplo/heppy/README.md

 # add/extend c++ (swig) to python

-- in the `cpptools/src` directory create your code/directory
+- in the `cpptools/src` directory create your code/directory - should be easy to follow from one of the other
-- edit `cpptools/src/heppy.i`, `cpptools/src/CMakeLists.txt` as needed
+- edit `cpptools/src/CMakeLists.txt` as needed
-- run `./cpptools/scripts/build_cpptools.sh`
+- run `./scripts/setup.sh --rebuild` or `./cpptools/scripts/build_cpptools.sh`